space-sh/ssl/doc/gencsr.md

 ---
 # SSL module: Generate CSR

-Generates a new _Certificate Signing Request_.
+Generates a new _Certificate Signing Request_, upload the request to the CA to have it signed, then bundle the certificate with a private key to generate the final certificate.

 ## Example